The latest national and international news from BBC Radio 4.

 National and international news from BBC Radio 4.

-2/6 Pip and his friends travel to India to thwart the evil machinations Mr Gently Benevolent.
+2/6 Can Pip thwart the plans of evil Mr Gently Benevolent?

 There are high hopes for the Primestock Show.

 A new Great Expectations; Bryan Ferry; the creators of TV shows Peep Show and Fresh Meat.